 “I’m not a trash artist.”

 She wanted to laugh, and the matter was somewhat bitter.
-His head bent to the hand, turning one of the bobbles back and forth, catching light.
-Petra bought a lot of glass, long tubes of color, buckets of frit; she snaffled bottles from the roadside, also to incorporate.
+His head bent to the hand, turning one of the bobbles back and forth, sparkling light.
+Petra bought a lot of glass, long tubes of color, buckets of frit; she snagged bottles from the roadside, also to incorporate.

-As much as you could find glass these days.
+As often as glass could be found these days.

 “So you just put them out.
 Do people take them?”

 “They do.
 But you want that…you want your stuff in the world.
-I make one, I put it out, every day.
+I make a bobble, I put one out, every day.
 The idea is…there is an every day.
-We accumulate…somehow or other…buying things, consuming things…we add to our sum total.
-Every day a little farther impact, we burn more energy, breathe more oxygen.
+We accumulate…somehow or other…we buy things, consume things…we add to our sum total of impact.
+Every day a little more.
+We burn more energy, breathe more oxygen.
 I’ve been putting them along the trails for four years, since I started the project.
 And you know, the metalworking…”

 She had done accumulation art since dropping her first major, writing, which might have earned her a nickel.
-Thirty years of art, most abandoned, the installations…if they were making an impact, in the towns she’d had grants, visiting artist, teaching posts.
+Thirty years of it; most abandoned, the installations…if they were making an impact, in the towns she’d had grants, visiting artist or teaching posts.

 (She was bad at teaching, she thought.
 Even now, to this supernaturally interested visitor, she explained badly.)

 Young Petra Motley, written up twice in the art journals.
 Present-day Petra invisible.
 Dead Petra might earn a retrospective…

 A detailed obit in the town paper.